patrickmurphym/patrickmurphym/README.md

-<h2 align="left">Hi there ✨ I'm Patrick </h2>
+<h2 align="left">Hi there!
+I'm Patrick ✨ </h2>

-I'm an analyst in the Real Estate Lending industry.
+I'm an analyst in the Private Real Estate Lending industry.
 I've worked in Asset Management and Portfolio Analysis.

 I hold a Master's in Financial Engineering from NYU, and a Bachelor's in Industrial Engineering from Universidad Adolfo Ibanez.